livioribeiro/selva/docs/extensions/redis.md

 ```

 1.  `options` values are described in [`redis.asyncio.Redis`](https://redis.readthedocs.io/en/stable/connections.html#async-client).
+2. Dotted path to python classes.
-2. Only one option in `backoff` should be filled.
+3. Only one option in `backoff` should be set.